 After they were initially hooked, students usually started by browsing the website.
 Students I talked to first thought about how they'd fit it into their schedule and where in the world they wanted to go.
 Logistics like housing and cost usually followed, but could still make or break a program in the students' mind.
 Many students were open to new locations, at least within the region they were looking for.

-I looked for ways I could help reflect on what kind of experience they were looking for and sort through their options in meaningful ways.
+I looked for ways I could help students reflect on what kind of experience they were looking for and sort through their options in meaningful ways.

 Encourage academic planning by letting students test different study abroad programs in MyPlan (UW's schedule building system)